twmht/PVANet-FACE/README.md

-## PVA-FACE: PVANET for face detection
+## PVANet-FACE: PVANET for face detection

 ### Introduction
 Training a face detection model using PVANet.